hideo54/crane-game/README-en.md

 ## How to play

-1. First, clone this reqpository.
+1. First, clone this repository.

 ### Configuration of back-end